Optum/runiac/examples/gcp/README.md

 This example will provide a simple starting point for working with Terrascale and deploying resources into a Google Cloud Platform project.

+The following steps assume you are running on a Linux or macOS system, but the process will most likely be similar on Windows.

 ## Requirements

 You'll need a project on Google Cloud Platform where you can deploy resources.
 Google offers a [free tier](https://cloud.google.com/free) for